-- A new 2.5 metre wide shared pedestrian/cycle path between Ascot Road and Mount Intermediate School.
+- A new 2.5-metre-wide shared pedestrian/cycle path between Ascot Road and Mount Intermediate School.

 These measures will address the issues raised in the early stages of this significant transformational transportation project.
-Other elements of this wider Arataki project are to be delivered throughout 2019, all of which are designed to improve road safety and encourage more people to walk, bus and cycle to school or work, or just for pleasure.
+Other elements of this wider Arataki project are to be delivered throughout 2020, all of which are designed to improve road safety and encourage more people to walk, bus and cycle to school or work, or just for pleasure.

 Arataki bus facility

-Last Reviewed: 15/11/2019
+Last Reviewed: 28/11/2019